Chinese Legalism — Definition, Belief, History and Facts

 Unearthed Unified Scale Hammer of the Qin Dynasty — National Museum of China

-Legalism values centralized power of the monarch; the System of Prefectures and Counties should take place of the enfeoffment of heredity feudal states.
+Legalism values the centralized power of the monarch; the System of Prefectures and Counties should take place of the enfeoffment of heredity feudal states.

 Societies keep developing and moving forward.